movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 Shrinking COWs a retained partial data sector with a zero tail, removes mappings through the last extent (including preallocation beyond EOF), and invalidates vnode buffers and mapped pages.
-Pending sectors that are removed cancel their delayed adds, payloads, and unpublished allocations together.
+Pending allocations that are removed cancel their delayed adds, payloads, and unpublished allocations together.
 Small shrinks fit one handle.
 Larger deletions first persist the target size and an orphan marker, then commit ordered data and delete in reserved batches,